-We took our time to narrow down and review what we consider to be the best pots for your African Violet.
+To help you find the right one for you, we took some time to narrow down and review what we consider to be the best pots for African Violets.

-For first time learners, the self-watering mini pot by Window Garden is best.
-It comes with seedlings for you to practice on and enough fiber soil for your pot.
-It’s not great for a mature African Violet plant, but great for a mini violet.
+For example, for first-time learners, we recommend the self-watering mini pot by Window Garden.
+This self-watering pot comes with seedlings for you to practice on and enough fiber soil for your pot.
+While it’s not ideal for a mature African Violet plant, it’s great for a mini African violet.

-The 3-pack provided by the Vencer self-watering planter is just as good of a choice for your home with its sleek and minimal design.
-The great part is it’s a pack of 3, so you can repot to bigger pots as the plant grows.
-The pot from Vencer doesn’t offer much in terms of the water system.
+The 3-pack provided by the Vencer self-watering planter is a great runner-up.
+We especially like its sleek and minimal design.
+The great part is it’s a pack of 3, so you can repot your African violets to bigger pots as the plant grows.
+However, the pot from Vencer doesn’t offer much in terms of the water system.
 Other pots use a passive hydronic system and a water level indicator for water management.

-The pots from Mkono are great, but don’t offer anything unique.
-The pot is durable as it uses plastic that is non-corrosive and water resistant.
-The aesthetic and size of the Aquaphoric garden hub tub makes it blend and look good in any room.
-The pot comes with enough fiber soil to give you a head start, but the size of the pot also limits the size of the African Violet plant that you’ll use.
+The pots from Mkono are of good quality but don’t offer anything unique.
+Mkono pots are durable as they use a non-corrosive, water-resistant plastic.
+The aesthetic and size of the Aquaphoric garden hub tub help it blend and look good in any room.
+The pot comes with enough fiber soil to give you a head start, but the size of the pot also limits the size of the African Violet plant you can get.

 Best African Violet Pots: Top 5 Reviews and Buying Guide

-You just need to place the bag over the pot and watch them grow.
-Don’t forget to remove the bag once the seedlings start to grow.
-The pot is self-watering making it easier to manage the water level in the plant.
+To use the pot, place the bag over the pot and watch the seedlings grow (don’t forget to remove the bag once the seedlings start to grow).
+The pot is self-watering making it easier to manage the water level for your African violet.